surf-spots-in-taveuni© Pixabay

 1. Maqai

-Named after the Maqai Reef which it’s located on, Maqai is one of Taveuni’s most consistent surf breaks.
-The surf break is known to run up to 300m (328 yards) long and peels in three sections of varied difficulties.
+Named after the Maqai Reef, which is located on Maqai, Maqai is one of Taveuni’s most consistent surf breaks.
+The surf break is known to run up to 300 m (328 yards) long and peels in three sections of varied difficulties.
 There’s fun and accessible waves at the end all the way to hollow barrels in the midsection.
-This break can be tackled at all tides.
+What’s more, this break can be tackled at all tides.

 2. Kavas